 According to a 2013 interview with Valerie Harper and Cloris Leachman on the TV show "The Doctors," this show was the first (scripted) show in TV history ever to use the word "gay" to refer to homosexuality (in the season three episode "My Brother's Keeper") when Rhoda tells Phyllis that Phyllis's brother is gay.

 When the famous opening credit sequence was reworked for Season 3-4, the Mary crew was being followed by a news team for the talk show program "Moore on Sunday".
 Both the news crew and the police officer escorting the Mary team were pressed into service for one of the clips (when the Mary Richards character has to duck to avoid being caught on film as the "news" cameraman swings his camera around in the direction the officer points).

-Moore wore a wig for the first season of the show, to make her appear less like Laura Petrie (her character on The Dick Van Dyke Show (1961).)
-When it was discarded, the change in her hairstyle (including her much lighter hair color) was never commented on in the show itself.
+Moore wore a wig for the first season of the show, to make her look less like Laura Petrie, her character on The Dick Van Dyke Show (1961).
+When the wig was discarded, the change in her hairstyle, including her much lighter hair color, was never commented on in the show itself.